xdvproject/ripple-lib/docs/index.md

 `connect(): Promise<void>`

-Tells the RippleAPI instance to connect to its rippled server.
+Tells the DivvyAPI instance to connect to its divvyd server.

 ### Parameters